spryker/spryker-docs/docs/scos/user/features/202200.0/promotions-discounts-feature-overview.md

 ### Promotional product

-Promotional product is a discount application type that discounts a particular product at a set quantity, enabling "buy X, get Y" promotions.
+Promotional product is a discount application type that discounts particular products at a set quantity, enabling "buy X, get Y" promotions.

-When a customer meets the conditions for a promotional product discount, the _Promotional products_ section is displayed in the cart and lets customers add the available quantity of the discounted product.
+When a customer meets the conditions for a promotional product discount, the **Promotional products** section is displayed in the cart and lets customers add the available quantity of the discounted products.
 The section consists of the product name, SKU, original and discounted price, and discount description.

 ![Promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/features/promotions-discounts-feature-overview.md/promotional-product-storefront.png)
 <!--
 old image: (https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/promotional-product-frontend.png)
 -->

-A Back Office user selects the promotional product by entering an abstract product SKU in the Back Office.
-Also, they define the maximum quantity of the product to be sold with a discount.
+A Back Office user selects promotional products by entering comma-separated abstract product SKUs in the Back Office.
+Also, they define the maximum quantity of the products to be sold with a discount.

 ![Collection - promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/collection-promotional-product.png)